anywhichway/benchtest/README.md

 benchtest(mocha.run());
 ```

-Add a `#` to the end of each unit test name you wish to benchmark.
+Add a `#` to the end of each unit test name you wish to benchmark or use the opiton `all:true`.
 See the API section for details on cofiguration options for `benchtest`.

-If there is a div  in the HTML with the id "messages", benchtest wil report the test it is running so that it does not appear things are "dead".
+If there is a div in the HTML with the id "messages", benchtest will report the test it is running so that it does not appear things are "dead".

 ## Unit Testing Performance Expectations